Kunt and the Gang: The Kunts

 In November 2021, the Kunts launched an online campaign to get their single "Boris Johnson Is Still a Fucking Cunt" to Christmas number one.
 The song was released on 17 December 2021.
 The song reached number 5 in the Christmas midweek chart.
-During this campaign the band made numerous references to similarly subversive act The KLF, including in the music video (based, along with the song, on "Doctorin' the Tardis") and in promotional imagery, which shows Kunt and the band reading The Manual - a book written by The KLF as "The Timelords".
-Similarly to their previous hit, The Kunts song for 2021 has several mixes, some of which feature other guest artists.
-Both songs have radio-friendly versions with no foul language, substituting the phrase “fucking cunt” for “sausage roll.”
+During this campaign the band made numerous references to similarly subversive act the KLF, including in the music video (based, along with the song, on "Doctorin' the Tardis") and in promotional imagery, which shows Kunt and the band reading The Manual, a book written by The KLF as "the Timelords".
+Similarly to their previous hit, The Kunts song for 2021 had several different versions, many of which were remixed by guest artists such as Cassetteboy and B3ta founder Rob Manuel.
+Again the song had a radio-friendly versions with no foul language, substituting the phrase "sausage roll" for "fucking cunt."
 It is believed this is made in reference to LadBaby, who have had three previous number one Christmas singles based around sausage rolls.
 While the 2020 single had 23 different mixes, the release for 2021 has scaled this back to 13.
 The song reached number 5 in the Christmas chart.

-On 27 May 2022, The Kunts released "Prince Andrew Is a Sweaty Nonce", with the aim to get the song to number two for the Jubilee charts.
+On 27 May 2022, to coincide with the Platinum Jubilee of Queen Elizabeth II The Kunts released "Prince Andrew Is a Sweaty Nonce", with the aim of matching the Sex Pistols' achievement of getting a protest song about the British royal family to number two in the Jubilee charts.
+It peaked at number 20.

-On 16 December 2022, The Kunts returned with "Fuck the T*ries", in a third attempt to claim the Christmas number-one; the song ranked seventh in the chart.
+On 16 December 2022, the Kunts returned with "Fuck the Tories" in a third attempt to claim the Christmas number-one; the song ranked seventh in the chart.

+On 5 May 2023, the Kunts released "Scrap The Monarchy" under the name of the Krown Jewelz.
+The song reached number 9 in the singles chart.

+Another Christmas number-one attempt was released on 8 December 2023, titled "Proper Christmas", and released under the name "The Krackpots".
+The song missed the top 100 of the official chart, but did chart at number 2 on the Official Singles Sales Chart.